-Depending on the field of study, professional degrees can be awarded on the Bachelor, master, or doctoral level.
+Depending on the field of study, professional degrees can be awarded at the bachelor's, master's, or doctoral level.
 Some occupations have more than one level of professional degree.

 WHAT IS THE DIFFERENCE IN BA AND BS?

 BA stands for Bachelor of Arts and typically requires foreign language coursework.